meena-sharma/Employee_Management_System/README.md

 3.Access the application:

-The REST API will be available at ![Build Status] http://localhost:8081/.
-The home page can be accessed at ![Build Status] http://localhost:8081/index.html.
+The REST API will be available at ! http://localhost:8081/.
+The home page can be accessed at ! http://localhost:8081/index.html.

 # Screenshots:
 ![h2 console dept](https://github.com/user-attachments/assets/0324884d-42c4-495c-a084-4b32397fc694)